kristoffer-dyrkorn/flightsimulator/README.md

 ## Controls

+Use keyboard or gamepad.

-- Keyboard: Arrow keys for aileron and elevator. z and x for rudder. q and a for throttle.
+Arrow keys control aileron and elevator. z and x: rudder. q and a: throttle.
+Space toggles internal/external view.
-- Gamepad: Right joystick for aileron and elevator.
-Lower left and right front buttons for throttle.
+Right joystick controls aileron and elevator.
+Lower left and right front buttons: throttle.

 Rendering and keyboard control is tested in Firefox, Chrome and Safari on OS X, and in Edge on Windows 10.
 Gamepad control is tested in Chrome on OS X, on Steelseries Nimbus and Xbox One gamepads (each connected by USB cable).
 Rendering and audio works on iOS (tested in Safari on 12.1, iPhone 8) and Android (tested in Chrome on 8.1, Google Pixel).
 So far no support for steering is implemented on mobile platforms.